sammo2005/DSA-LAB-/README.md

 # DSA Lab - Data Structures & Algorithms in C

-A collection of **Data Structures and Algorithms** laboratory programs written in **C** for the **Data Structures and Algorithms (CSE 1-2)** course.
+A collection of **Data Structures and Algorithms** laboratory implementations written in **C** for academic learning and practice.

-This repository contains implementations of fundamental data structures using simple and beginner-friendly C programs.
-Each topic is organized into separate folders for easy understanding and practice.
+This repository contains implementations of fundamental data structures, algorithms, recursion problems, searching and sorting techniques.
+Each topic is organized into separate folders to make the programs easier to study, compile, and test.

 ---

 # 📌 Repository Overview

-This repository was created to practice the core concepts of Data Structures and Algorithms by implementing each topic from scratch in C.
+The main purpose of this repository is to understand Data Structures and Algorithms through practical implementation in C.

-Every program is kept independent so that each concept can be studied and tested separately.
+The programs are written independently so that individual concepts can be studied and tested without depending on other programs.

 ---

-# 📚 Implemented Topics
+# 📚 Topics Covered

-### 01. Arrays
+## 01. Arrays

-Implementation of array operations using **dynamic memory allocation**.
+Implementation of arrays with dynamic memory management.

 **Concepts Covered**

+- Dynamic memory allocation
 - `malloc()`
+- `calloc()`
 - `realloc()`
 - `free()`
-- Array Traversal
+- Array operations
-- Insertion
-- Deletion
-- Searching

 **Source File**

-- `arrays.c`
+- `Array_using_dynamic_memory.c`

 ---

-### 02. Strings
+## 02. Strings

-Basic string manipulation without using advanced library functions.
+Basic string manipulation and processing.

-**Operations Included**
+**Operations Covered**

-- String Length
+- String manipulation
-- String Copy
+- Character handling
-- String Reverse
+- String processing

 **Source File**

-- `strings.c`
+- `string.c`

 ---

-### 03. Linked List
+## 03. Linked List

 Implementation of a **Singly Linked List**.

 **Operations Included**

-- Create List
-- Insert at End
+- Insert
-- Delete Node
+- Delete
-- Display List
+- Display

 **Source File**